+Compared to LoRa, SigFox offers an extended TX range of 10 to 40~Km versus 1 to 10~Km for LoRa networks \cite{10.1145/3293534, 10.1145/3345768.3355934}, allowing IoT devices to transmit collected data directly to a distant SigFox server.
+Moreover, SigFox technology is proprietary; therefore, its services are only offered to limited countries where a SigFox operator is established (75 countries worldwide) \cite{sigfox-story, Haxhibeqiri2018}.

-Due to its easy and low-cost deployment and remote maintenance requirement, LoRa has been identified as the most suitable LPWAN technology to ensure wireless connectivity for massive IoT networks.
-LoRa is known for its worldwide availability due to its usage of the specific sub-ISM band for communication.
-That helps the deployment of private networks without engaging external operators, which means that the service provider will install and operate all the network equipment.
+Due to its easy and low-cost deployment and remote maintenance requirements, LoRa technology has been identified as the most suitable LPWAN technology to ensure wireless connectivity for massive IoT networks.
+Moreover, LoRa is known for its worldwide availability due to its use of the specific sub-ISM band for communication, which helps deploy private networks without engaging external operators.
+Thus, the service provider will install and operate all the network equipment.
 In this scenario, a relay entity may be in charge of numerous IoT devices deployed around it to sense and collect data from the target area.
-Nevertheless, sporadic traffic pattern congestion and collision may arise since multiple IoT devices may simultaneously attempt to access the network and transmit their data.
-Our survey aims to discuss the recent advances and challenges of a scalable LoRa network for massive IoT; more details are presented in the subsequent sections; refer to Table \ref{tab:LPWAN-technologies} for a complete comparison between the aforementioned LPWAN technologies.
-Table \ref{tab:abbreviations} shows the meaning of acronyms used in this paper.
+Nevertheless, sporadic traffic pattern congestion and collision may arise since multiple IoT devices may simultaneously attempt to access the network and transmit data \cite{10.1145/3356250.3361956}.
+This survey discusses the recent advances and challenges of a scalable LoRa network for massive IoT.
+More details are presented in the subsequent sections.
+Refer to Table \ref{tab:LPWAN-technologies} for a complete comparison between the mentioned LPWAN technologies.
+Table~\ref{tab:abbreviations} lists abbreviations and some variables used in this paper.